Skip Navigation

 • Travel instruction: As much as possible, we use the Connect Transit bus route to teach independence.
 Mrs. Turner also maintains her CDL and she drives the school bus to various sites to participate in engaging opportunities to learn new skills, work with community members, and practice future employment skills, while giving back to our community.

-When an ARD committee determines that a student needs additional transition instruction after the student has finished all required credit classes, DISD offers specialized classes and services - called SEALS (Secondary Education and Life Skills).
+When an ARD committee determines that a student needs additional transition instruction after the student has finished all required credit classes, DISD offers specialized classes and services - called the 18+ Transition Program.
+Typically, this program is for students who require a significant level of support and a small teacher: student ratio.

 email: abennett@dickinsonisd.org Office: 281-229-7170